 As a responsible homeowner, you should ensure your plumbing is ready for the changing seasons.
 Being proactive will help homeowners avoid plumbing problems.
-By doing periodic maintenance, you can avoid major problems when it comes to your plumbing in Red Deer.
+By doing periodic maintenance, you can avoid major problems when it comes to your plumbing in Red Deer, Lacombe, Sylvan Lake, and surrounding areas.

 7 Tips For Winterizing Home Plumbing